How will the power outage impact campus IT services and systems?

 - IT Systems - All IT systems and services hosted in the campus data center, as well as all systems and services hosted external to the campus data center, in geographic areas that have not lost power,are expected to be available during the PG&E planned power outage.
 The data center will be up as long as there is generator power so we expect core network services to continue to function (border/internet connectivity, DNS, etc.).
 Systems and services we expect will be available include: Caltime, bCourses, Cal Central, SIS, Cal Answers, bConnected (bMail, bCal, Drive), Box, BFS, Bearbuy, Zoom, Hangouts, Docusign, ServiceNow, Pantheon/Open Berkeley, berkeley.edu, news.berkeley.edu, and all other websites.
 For the most up-to-date information please visit System Status.

 - Instructor Support - Instructors looking for additional support around digital course delivery options: Digital Learning Services support staff will be at the Academic Innovation Studio (Dwinelle 117, Floor D) to provide consultations for Instructors and GSIs on the use of bCourses, the creation and sharing of voice-over lectures, or other options for remote instruction.
-If possible, please book a consultation by using the DLS Consultation calendar.
+If possible, please book a consultation by using the DLS Consultation calendar (subject to change if campus communications inform people to stay off campus).
 In-person and virtual consultations are available.
 More Information on the DLS website.

 - Kronos Clocks - Without building power the Kronos clocks will not work.